Why do I say try one first? Well, let me start with a quick story . . .

-Rather than trying to keep meat all week in the cooler, I opted to use canned meats (see my mini-series on using canned meats for great meals).
+Rather than trying to keep meat all week in the cooler, I opted to use canned meats (see how to use canned meats for great meals).
 And that brings up today’s tip:

 When I was planning our meals, I planned a couple using canned ham.
 I went to the store and they only had one can of the Hormel ham that I usually buy . . . but there was another brand, so I bought one Hormel and one can of the new brand.